geeky-lynx/Dancler/DOCUMENTATION.md

 This is simply here to tell if a variable is going to get changed somewhere later in the code is indeed a mutable variable, and a variable having its value unchanged during its scope it is in can be considered as a constant.
 If constant value is unchangeable, we won't accidentally reassign it (I bet we all have assigned to a variable instead of comparing if it is equal with something else as an condition in our `if` statements and spend hours depleting nerves over this silly mistake).

 > I have took data immutability idea from functional languages like Elm, Haskell and Rust.
-Those languages enforce immutability, protecting data integrity and huge set of bugs.
+Those languages enforce immutability, protecting data integrity and preventing from big set of bugs.

 Example:
 ```c